buluma/ansible-role-haproxy/README.md

 ## Author Information

-This role was created in 2015 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2020 by [Michael Buluma](https://www.github.com/buluma).